robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Just, a little clearer on things.

-A woman—one who could say no.
+A woman — one who could say no.

 <hr class="section-break strong" />